Benefits of Immunizations – Just for the Health of It radio show

 [Unvaccinated adult story]

-Most of the people who avoid or delay vaccinations are best described as from “Vaccine hesitancy.”
+Most of the people who avoid or delay vaccinations are best described as suffering from “Vaccine hesitancy.”
 A much smaller group of people would describe themselves as “Anti-vaxxers.”
 Vaccine hesitancy emerges from fear and doubt about vaccine safety or vaccine effectiveness, often from the prodding of “Anti-vaxxers.”
 The relatively small but growing number of Americans who are infected by “Vaccine hesitancy” are driving vaccination levels down enough to allow vaccine-preventable diseases to re-emerge in the United States.
 Ironically, the effectiveness of vaccines have been part of the downfall of immunization rates, as protection from a host of vaccine-preventable infectious diseases seems insignificant compared to worries about prevention somehow being worse than the disease.
-To me, this seems like an odd use of a privileged condition of living in a largely free of diseases which were a scourge in the past.
+To me, this seems like an odd use of a privileged condition of living in a society largely free of diseases which were a scourge in the past.

 So…I’m going to tell a story about polio, a scourge of the past, almost eradicated.
 I believe that this history will better inform our understanding of where we are today.